 #1 A lack of expertise

-It is unusual for retailers outside of the UK Internet Retailing Top 100 to have the ability to both technically and creatively address all the essential requirements to drive ecommerce.
+It is unusual for retailers outside of the UK Internet Retailing Top 100 to have the ability to both technically and creatively address all the essential requirements to drive eCommerce.
 Even individuals in long term senior IT management positions are likely to confess that there are gaps and limitations to their knowledge.
 Retailers who are just starting out will also find it a challenge to even start to know how to find the right level of inhouse expertise to achieve online sales growth.
-And on top of this the ecommerce landscape is constantly shifting all the time with new technology and changing consumer behaviour.
+And on top of this the eCommerce landscape is constantly shifting all the time with new technology and changing consumer behaviour.

 Tip: A competent ecommerce agency should have a broad spectrum of expertise under one roof and be able to walk into your business and provide the right advice for you from day one.
-At my full-service agency Remarkable.net we have expert teams across design, development and marketing with advanced knowledge of how to make any ecommerce development deliver results.
+At my full-service agency Remarkable Commerce we have expert teams across design, development and marketing with advanced knowledge of how to make any ecommerce development deliver results.
 Two of our clients have grown with us and in recent years they have entered the Internet Retailing Top 100, and several more will be joining them soon.
 We have a long track record of helping our clients to achieve ecommerce success.

 #2 A lack of analytics

 Ecommerce sales development is driven by knowing what to look for in the numbers.
 Selling online provides retailers with a much richer dataset about how customers engage with your business far beyond the level of data that would ever be available from traditional brick-and-mortar stores.
 Yet to make the most of this data and create an action plan from it that leads to improved performance requires a complex skillset.
 In fact, the biggest missed opportunity for ecommerce development is the strategic use of data to drive everything from improving customer journey to knowing how effective services like click and collect are.